distributed-system-analysis/pbench/docs/Server/API/metadata.md

 This defines internal Pbench Server management state related to a dataset that's not inherent to the representation of the user's performance metrics.
-These are generally not useful to clients, and some can be large.
-There are three values in this namespace that clients can modify:
+These are generally not useful to clients, but there are three values in this namespace that clients can modify:

 #### `server.deletion`